Coronavirus: rheumatology services update

 Please read our frequently asked questions before contacting the department.

-Due to increased demand on the hospital due to the coronavirus (COVID-19) pandemic we are having to make significant changes to our services.
+Due to the coronavirus (COVID-19) pandemic we are having to make changes to the way we deliver our service.

 Nurse telephone appointment booking service

-If you're an existing patient, please email the specialist nursing team at email@example.com in the first instance to receive advice or help with:
+If you're an existing patient, please book a telephone appointment to receive advice or help with:

 - a flare of your condition